cyrialize/traversy-mvc-app/readme.md

 # Differences between this code and the course
 - I went through this course on Linux instead of Windows, so my setup was different (see the section below on how to set it up for Linux)
 - For `config.php` I created a `config.ini` file to load in sensitive things and added `config.ini` to the `.gitignore`
+- Anytime there were single quotes with strings being appended, I switched them to double quotes and string interpolation (just my personal preference)

 # Setting it up on Linux